rantalaofficial/HSL-StopsInfoDisplay/README.md

 2. Install NodeJS if not already installed
 3. Execute: npm install
 4. Execute the following command where "E0011" is your own station code: node app.js E0011
+5. If you find to disable showing delays and show only scheduled departures use: node app.js E0011 delayoff

 Screenshot from app:
 ![image](https://user-images.githubusercontent.com/33716618/155858151-268a737a-88e2-4b42-9d0b-eb133425df27.png)